Distribution Pipeline Improvements

 These projects are closely coordinated with local town officials and road improvement projects.

 The MWRA also provides assistance to cities and towns within the water service area for rehabilitation of their locally-owned water distribution systems.
-Nearly 50% of the 5,500-mile network of community pipes are older unlined pipes.
+About 33% of the 6,400 mile network of community pipes are older unlined pipes.